6 Best beehiiv Alternatives in 2026

 Customer reviews

-Similar to other platforms, Sendy received 4 and 5 stars in customer satisfaction surveys.
+Like other platforms, Sendy receives 4 and 5 stars in customer satisfaction surveys.
 Users commonly praise the platform’s affordability and reliability.
-However, they also mention the out-of-the-box features are limiting.
+However, they also mention limited out-of-the-box features and slow customer service.

-Here’s what Marcius R. has to say about using Sendy:
+Here’s what Jang has to say about using Sendy:

-MailerLite is one of the more affordable alternatives on this list, but it’ll still outpace beehiiv in price after you surpass 25,000 subscribers.
+MailerLite is also one of the more affordable alternatives on this list for lower-volume senders, but it’ll still cost more than beehiiv after you surpass 25k subscribers.

 MailerLite editor